Chippalrus/GW2-CharacterAPI-PHP-Wrapper/README.md

 - Example of the wrapper used for a plugin: http://chippalrus.ca/Cennette/

 # Description
-I don't code in PHP, therefore, this is likely managed poorly and inconsistant. ༼ ◕д◕ ༽
+This wrapper has a lack of error checking. ༼ ◕д◕ ༽

-I disliked GW2 web-apps that were available at the time, so, I made my own.
+Other wrappers provide a better framework, however, I disliked what was available at the time, so, I made my own.
 My focus was to share my character's Builds/Equipment via a single URL without need of registering account and to display information in a compact manner without needless information. ༼ ◕_◕ ༽

 This is just the *backend* of the project that I have built.
 I am aware of what is currently avaliable, however, I do not want to include methods I wont be using from other wrappers. ˶⚈Ɛ⚈˵